Warriors in the workplace

 A seat at the table

 The 2018 Lear Open Innovation Challenge saw 57 students from Wayne State University and the University of Michigan compete for prizes and internship opportunities.

 During a two-week sprint, teams were challenged with proposing improvements to Lear’s business.
 Among the 16 Warriors competing was alumna Nicole Goldi, who credits her team’s success to diversity.
 “We learned about the different characteristics of team members and how most people lean toward a type: collaborate, control, compete and create,” she says.
 “I was fortunate to find team members who represented each attribute.”

 We learned about the different characteristics of team members and how most people lean toward a type.
 I was fortunate to find team members who represented each attribute.Nicole Goldi

 Goldi notes that she acted as a collaborator for her team, focusing on project management.
 “I made sure our ‘constructive conflict’ stayed positive and efficient,” she explains.
 “Specifically, I communicated with Lear’s subject matter experts and our advisors, documented our discussions, researched automotive competitors’ products, and researched safety standards.”

-Goldi and her teammates won the competition and are now the midst of a summer internship at Lear’s Innovation Center.
-“Our team is again focused on increasing safety for a vehicle occupant within Lear’s capabilities,” says Goldi, noting that the three-month timeframe is decidedly different from the Lear Open Innovation Challenge’s deadline.
-“With more time, much more is expected from us,” she observes.
-“We plan to have a functioning prototype that has been fully designed and tested, along with a business model that fits Lear’s future plans by the middle of August — no pressure!”
+Goldi and her teammates won the competition and embarked on a summer internship at Lear’s Innovation Center.
+“Our team is again focused on increasing safety for a vehicle occupant within Lear’s capabilities,” she says, noting that the three-month timeframe is decidedly different from the Lear Open Innovation Challenge’s deadline.
+“With more time, much more is expected."